hyperledger/besu-docs/docs/private-networks/how-to/monitor/opentelemetry.md

 # Use OpenTelemetry

 You can use the OpenTelemetry monitoring and tracing service to gather node metrics and traces.
 To enable OpenTelemetry to access Besu, use the [`--metrics-enabled`](../../../public-networks/reference/cli/options.md#metrics-enabled) and [`--metrics-protocol=opentelemetry`](../../../public-networks/reference/cli/options.md#metrics-protocol) options.
 Use [Splunk](https://splunk.com) to visualize the collected data.
-A [Besu Sync example](https://github.com/splunk/splunk-connect-for-ethereum/tree/master/examples/besu-sync) is available.

 :::tip